simrenbasra/simys-blog/about_me.md

 ---
-layout: default
+layout: page
-title: About Me
+title: "About Me"
 permalink: /about/
 ---